fixxit/MoknJ/README.md

 * https://openshift.redhat.com/app/console/applications

 ## SSH LINK ##
-To use the ssh you need add your git or SSH-2RSA certificate to openshift use putty keygen if dont have key...
+To use the ssh you need add your git or SSH-2RSA certificate to openshift use putty keygen if don't have a key...

 * ssh 5834115389f5cfe0220001f4@assetmanagerapi-fixxhr.rhcloud.com
 * location of deployment wars ~/wildfly/standalone/deployments/